SentenceSense/docs/005-skills.md

 7.Where will you be at those times?
 My apartment.

 8.How will you learn what you need to learn?
-Be as specific as possible. �I will work through Chapters 1�5 of Hello, Android� is much better than �I will do some tutorials about Android programming.�
+Be as specific as possible.
+I will work through Chapters 1-5 of Hello, Android is much better than I will do some tutorials about Android programming.
 For Ruby, I will read all the chapter and do all the exercise on http://guides.rubyonrails.org.
 For JavaScript, I will work through the tutorial on http://www.w3schools.com.

 9.How will you communicate your learning to your team?
-I will list all the skills that I learnt to my team, also I will provide help if I know that skill but my teammate doesn�t.
+I will list all the skills that I learnt to my team, also I will provide help if I know that skill but my teammate doesn't.

 1.What is your name?
 Darien Vidaure

 2.In general, how well can you code?
-Pick one of �real good,� �pretty good,� �okay,� or �not at all.� Not at all/okay
+Pick one of real good, pretty good, okay, or not at all.
+Not at all/okay

 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of �lots and lots,� �a couple times,� �once,� �never,� or �I never even heard of this thing.�
+For each language or framework, pick one of lots and lots, a couple times, once, never, or I never even heard of this thing.
 Ruby - never
 Rails - never
-Javascript � never
+Javascript - never

 4.To contribute fully to the project, what do you need to learn?
-I�m going to need to learn Ruby on Rails and possibly Javascript as well if we are going to create interactive game modules..
+I'm going to need to learn Ruby on Rails and possibly Javascript as well if we are going to create interactive game modules..

 5.In the next two weeks (weeks 4 and 5), how many hours will you spend learning what you need to learn to be able to contribute fully to the project?
 I hope to spend between 20-40 hours learning and practicing these things.